 First, you cannot get a full takeout meal from the table service restaurants located in the theme parks.
 If you sit and have a meal at a theme park table service restaurant and have leftovers, they’ll usually be happy to box those up for you, but you can’t get a full meal to take away.

-Some of the table service restaurants in the hotels are starting to offer take out.
-It’s unclear whether this will continue post-pandemic.
+Some of the table service restaurants in the hotels offered take out during the pandemic.
 On the My Disney Experience app look for restaurants with a “To Go” listing.
 (Sanaa at Animal Kingdom Lodge is one example of this.)
 If there is a “To Go” option, you can select an arrival time, order on the app, pick up the food, and take it to eat elsewhere.
+However, this option was on the road to being phased out.

 Due to the pandemic, I prefer to eat outdoors?
 Are there table service restaurants that can accommodate this?